WesPr/compression-tool/README.md

-### This is a Kotlin (Spring Boot) implementation of a Compression Tool using Huffman encoding/decoding.
+### This is a Kotlin (Spring Boot) implementation of a compression tool using Huffman encoding/decoding.

 #### Compression Results: